-Ingrid is a devoted mushroom identifier, forager, cultivator, and spore dispersal agent who has led mushroom forays all across the cascades and coastal regions of Oregon.
+Ingrid is a devoted mushroom identifier, forager, and cultivator who has led mushroom forays and across the cascades and coastal regions of Oregon.

 In the outdoor classroom, she is an advocate for young people and their environment and steps in as an intermediary between the two.
 She uses inquiry-based learning to foster intrigue and build up cognitive skills as her students explore connections with the ecological systems they are inseparable from.

 Ingrid is a disciple of the temperate rainforests of the Pacific Northwest.
 She gives thanks to her forager peers in the Oregon Mycological Society for her mentoring in Mt.
-Hood, Willamette, Deschutes, Gifford Pinchot, and Shasta-Trinity National Forests - and from Portland State University, where she graduated with a biology degree and sustainability minor.
+Hood, Willamette, Deschutes, Gifford Pinchot, and Shasta-Trinity National Forests - and from Portland State University, where she graduated with biology and sustainability degrees.